 Bates Wells advises well-known parties including the Green Party, as well as more newly-established parties, in relation to the law around election and referendum campaigns.
 The team is also a leading adviser on non-party campaigning for charities and non-profits and, assisted by its strong data privacy team, is able to provide full GDPR compliance to political parties.
 Co-head of the politics, elections and campaigning team, Simon Steeden is a longstanding adviser to political parties, while fellow co-head Rosamund McCarthy Etherington advises a range of organisations including charities, foundations and public benefit organisations in relation to matters such as social media, data, and the relationships between charity law and election law.
-Head of the public and regulatory team Melanie Carter regularly advises organisations on electoral law rules around non-party campaigning.
 Additionally, associate Jessica Collings deals primarily with regulatory issues and dispute resolution matters for political parties, while Suhan Rajkumar advises on election and referendum law, as well as campaign finance.

 Electoral in London

 ‘Suhan Rajkumar and Simon Steeden were our contacts and they worked as a tight-knit team to give exemplary help and advice.
 They were always very prompt to respond to any inquiry from us.
 They even came back more than once to ask for updates.
 They gave us excellent service.’

 ‘Simon Steeden – warm initial point of contact who grasped what we needed.’